codepath/android_guides/Developing-Custom-Themes.md

 In this case, it is a "reference" to another attribute i.e. it references another resource id (e.g, `@color/my_color`, `@layout/my_layout`).
 Other examples of possible formats are `pixels`, `color`, `boolean`, `dimension`, `integer`, and `float`, `string`, `fraction`, `enum` and `flag`.

 These attributes can be defined in each theme later and then applied to views on the page by adding a `style` property indicating the attribute to apply.
-We will implement this part in [step 6](https://github.com/codepath/android_guides/wiki/Developing-Custom-Themes#6-create-themesxml-file).
+We will implement this part in [[step 6|Developing-Custom-Themes#6-create-themesxml-file]].

 Create a file called `attrs.xml` inside `/res/values/` and add the following